ystia/yorc-a4c-plugin/documentation/location.rst

    :align: center

-If both  K8S_NAMESPACE meta-property with ``location`` target and K8S_NAMESPACE meta-property with ``application`` target have values set, then the one with ``location`` target has more priority, so its value will be used to specify the Kubernets namespaces.
+If both  K8S_NAMESPACE meta-property with ``location`` target and K8S_NAMESPACE meta-property with ``application`` target have values set, then the one with ``location`` target has higher priority, so its value will be used to specify the Kubernets namespaces.

 In any case, the specified namespace must exist in the Kubernetes infrastructure.